carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

                                                      Used by CP to set up
                                                      ``COMPUTE_PGM_RSRC2.TGID_Z_EN``.
-     10      1 bit   enable_sgpr_workgroup_info      Enable the setup of the
+     10      1 bit   ENABLE_SGPR_WORKGROUP_INFO      Enable the setup of the
                                                      system SGPR register for
                                                      work-group information (see
                                                      :ref:`amdgpu-amdhsa-initial-kernel-execution-state`).

                                                      Used by CP to set up
                                                      ``COMPUTE_PGM_RSRC2.TGID_SIZE_EN``.
-     12:11   2 bits  enable_vgpr_workitem_id         Enable the setup of the
+     12:11   2 bits  ENABLE_VGPR_WORKITEM_ID         Enable the setup of the
                                                      VGPR system registers used
                                                      for the work-item ID.
                                                      :ref:`amdgpu-amdhsa-system-vgpr-work-item-id-enumeration-values-table`